goodluckoguzie/goodluckoguzie.github.io/projects/litesocnavgym.md

 **A:** LiteSocNavGym achieves 3-5x faster simulation speeds compared to SocNavGym (see Performance Comparison section), making it ideal for rapid algorithm development and testing.

 ### Q: What features were removed or simplified?
 **A:** Visual rendering was streamlined, physics calculations were optimized, and non-essential features were removed.
-However, essential social navigation dynamics are preserved (see What Was Preserved section).
+However, essential social navigation dynamics are preserved (see What Was Preserved section for details).

 ### Q: Can I use the same code for both environments?
 **A:** Yes!
 LiteSocNavGym maintains API compatibility with SocNavGym, so code written for one can typically run in the other with minimal changes.